DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 ### To apply for your visa, follow these steps

-Visit [Find postgraduate teacher training](https://find-teacher-training-courses.service.gov.uk/) and filter your search results by visa sponsorship.
+[Search for postgraduate teacher training](https://find-teacher-training-courses.service.gov.uk/) and filter your results by visa sponsorship.

 Email your chosen provider to check they can sponsor you, then [apply for your teacher training course](/how-to-apply-for-teacher-training).